LionelB5/polygon-books-hardhat/learning/TUTORIAL.md

 ```

-So, this simple function allows us to set the `tokenURI`.
-Unlike what is done in our contract, usually you'd restrict the token owner
+This simple function allows us to set the `tokenURI`, it restricts access so only the token owner, or accounts on the tokens
-from updating the metadata, and only allow approved users (i.e the creator of the contract, other approved technical staff) to update
-the metadata of the token.
+approve list can actually set a new URI.

 So, once your metadata is uploaded to IPFS, navigate to PolygonScan, and execute the `setTokenURI` function, providing a URI pointing
 to your file stored in IPFS.